A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

-In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in both subgroups, the procedures {\it Auxiliary-Augmented}, {\it Bonferroni}, and {\it FAB} perform similarly.
-In scenario 4, where the auxiliary variable correctly indicates the presence of a treatment effect for group 1, we observe a $7\%$ increase in the proportion of rejections of $H_{0,1}$ (true positive results) for the {\it Auxiliary-Augmented} procedure compared to the {\it Holm} and {\it Bonferroni} procedures. {\it FAB} has a lower proportion of simulation replicates that reject $H_{0,1}$ than the remaining procedures (e.g, $0.66$ compared to $0.73$ with {\it Auxiliary-Augmented} for $R_{k,c} = 10$).
+In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in both subgroups, {\it Auxiliary-Augmented}, {\it Bonferroni}, and \textit{FAB} perform similarly.
+In scenario 4, where the auxiliary variable correctly indicates the presence of a treatment effect for group 1, the proportion of rejections of $H_{0,1}$ (true positive results) for {\it Auxiliary-Augmented} is approximately $0.73$ for $R_{k,c} = 1,2,10$ compared to approximately $0.68$ {\it Holm} and {\it Bonferroni}.
+To further interpret this difference, we can estimate the sample size $N$ for a hypothetical trial using the \textit{Bonferroni} procedure that achieves a rejection rate of $H_{0,1}$ of $0.73$ under Scenario 4.
+We estimated this total sample size to be approximately $230$, compared to $200$ with \textit{Auxiliary-Augmented}. {\it FAB} has a lower proportion of simulation replicates that reject $H_{0,1}$ than the remaining procedures (e.g, $0.66$ compared to $0.73$ with {\it Auxiliary-Augmented} for $R_{k,c} = 10$).
 In scenario 5, there is a positive treatment effect on the primary outcomes in subgroups $k=1,$ but a negative effect for the auxiliary outcome in this subgroup.
-In this scenario, as expected, leveraging information on auxiliary treatment effects (our {\it Auxiliary-Augmented} procedure) leads to a reduction in the proportion of rejections of $H_{0,1}$ compared to the {\it Holm}, {\it Bonferroni}, and {\it FAB} procedures.
-For example, in the setting with $R_{k,c} =10$ the {\it Auxiliary-Augmented} procedure rejects $H_{0,1}$ with a proportion of $0.569$ compared to $0.678$ for the {\it Holm} procedure.
+In this scenario, as expected, leveraging information on auxiliary treatment effects (our {\it Auxiliary-Augmented} procedure) leads to a reduction in the proportion of rejections of $H_{0,1}$ compared to the {\it Holm}, {\it Bonferroni}, and {\it FAB}.
+For example, in the setting with $R_{k,c} =10$ {\it Auxiliary-Augmented} rejects $H_{0,1}$ with a proportion of approximately $0.57$ compared to $0.68$ for the {\it Holm}.

-\textit{Sensitivity Analysis.} Comparing the variations of the operating characteristics of alternative {\it Auxiliary-Augmented} procedures optimized with different $\lambda$ values is an important sensitivity analysis.
-For the 15 simulation scenarios described in this section, we considered ten values of the parameter $\lambda\in \{0.1,0.2,0.3,\cdots, 1\}$, and computed the same operating characteristics as in \tablename~\ref{tab:sim1} .
-These $\lambda$ values leads to optimal values for $\beta$ between $14.07$ and $3.69.$ The resulting operating characteristics are reported in \tablename~{S2} of the Supplementary Material.
+\textit{Sensitivity Analyses.} Comparing how the operating characteristics of alternative \textit{Auxiliary-Augmented} procedures vary when optimized under different values of $\lambda$ is an important sensitivity analysis.
+Frequentist constraints are built into the optimization, so are expected to be robust to the choice of $\lambda$, but other operating characteristics, such as power, may vary substantially.
+For the 15 simulation scenarios described in this section, we considered ten values of the parameter $\lambda\in \{0.1,0.2,0.3,\cdots, 1\}$, and computed the same operating characteristics as in \tablename~\ref{tab:sim1}.
+These $\lambda$ values leads to optimal values for $\beta$ between $14.07$ and $3.69.$ The resulting operating characteristics are reported in \tablename~\ref{tab:s3} of the Supplementary Material.

 The FWER for simulation scenarios 1 and 2, with $R_{k,c} =1,2,10$, is between $0.051$ and $0.065$.
 In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in both subgroups, for increasing values of $\lambda,$ $H_{0,1}$ is rejected in a proportion of the simulations that varies between $0.63$ and $0.67$, for all $R_{k,c} =1,2,10.$ In scenario 4, where the auxiliary variable correctly indicates the presence of a treatment effect for group 1, $H_{0,1}$ is rejected in a proportion of the simulations between $0.73$ and $0.76.$